vskarleas/INF203-Project/compte-rendu.md

    $(( 5 * 4 ))
    ```
 3. When we had to test if a number was Premier on the cow_university exercise, we firstly introduced another function that would check this option but in the end we ended on integrating the code to the whole program instead.
+4. On the smart_cow the multiplication function do not work always.
+There are times that it works and other times that it doesn't work.
+The systex of the given expression argument must be of type "3 + 10" for instance and not "3+10" or 3+10.
-4. Another challenge was the appearance of the cow on the terminal screen (phrase 2).
+5. Another challenge was the appearance of the cow on the terminal screen (phrase 2).
 The given ASCII code was a great start but we had to do some modifications with the special caracters that are accepted on the printf command, as well as the fact that we needed to represent it in an one-line printing message by taking into consideration the spaces that were required.
-5. In order to change the eyes caracters we had to pass though
+6. In order to change the eyes caracters we had to pass though several tests.
-   several tests.
 The first one was to check if the first parameter was the correct phrase that would activate the mechanism that will change the eye's characters.
 Since the argument is parsed via a pointer and we need to compare it with a string, after further examination, we decided to use an strcmpr.
 Then we are using a safe mechnism that checks if the argument that was parsed for the eye's caracters are specifically 2 caracters only.
 Last but not least, we modified the affiche_vache function so that it can receive the new caracters for the eyes.
-6. In the imagination project, one challenge that we came
+7. In the imagination project, one challenge that we came
    across was the fact that we had to use a pointer to access the variabe that has stored the elements that we are comparing the inputed argument for the "-count" scenario, so that we can decode and receive an int that can be used in the for that we have created so that we can do the countdown.
 In teh enddd we decided to parse a seperate scanf to receive the user's input.
-7. We coudn't understand how to use the gotoxy functions to
+8. We coudn't understand how to use the gotoxy functions to
    animate the cow, so we created a sequence of differantiated appearance states of the cow and we added in order so that we can create the illusion that the cow opens and closes the eyes.
-8. In different sections on the probelms/scenarios mentioned above, we found that we need to cler the screen and have full control of what we are printing on it.
+9. In different sections on the probelms/scenarios mentioned above, we found that we need to cler the screen and have full control of what we are printing on it.
 This is how the clear_screen function came to love:

    ```
    void clearScreen()